Counting orbits of integral points in families of affine homogeneous varieties and diagonal flows: Introduction

 using Weil's convention for the normalisation of the measures on ${\bf L}_u(\RR)$ (depending on the choice of a left Haar measure on ${\bf L}(\RR)$ and of a ${\bf L}(\RR)$-invariant measure on ${\bf X}_v(\RR)$, see Section \ref{sect:mainproof}).
-These weights generalise the ones occuring in Siegel's weight formula when $\bf L$ is an orthogonal group (see for instance \cite{Siegel44,EskRudSar91}, and \cite[Chap.~5]{Voskresenskii98} for general $\bf L$) and are used in many works (see for instance \cite{BorRud95, Oh04}; contrarily to the last two references, we will also need the reductive non semisimple case for our applications).
-We do not assume ${\bf X}_v(\RR)$ to be an affine symmetric space, contrarily to \cite{DukRudSar93} and many other references.
+These weights generalise the ones occuring in Siegel's weight formula when $\bf L$ is an orthogonal group (see for instance \cite{Siegel44,EskRudSar91}, and \cite[Chap.~5]{Voskresenskii98} for general $\bf L$).

-In order to motivate the statement of our main result, let us give two applications using the above setting.